Initiatives for Society

 Respect for human rights and promotion of diversity

-We accept differences in diverse professional abilities and values as well as paying respect to positive heterogeneity in order to maximize the abilities of each individual employee.
+We accept differences in diverse professional backgrounds and values as well as paying respect to diversity in order to maximize the abilities of each individual employee.
 We aspire to achieve sustainable corporate growth while creating additional value.

 Our Compliance Regulations clearly prohibits all kind of discrimination and sexual harassment, and we strive to foster a corporate culture that respects personality, and promote the active participation of women by creating a work environment and systems that are comfortable for women.